matthewjmiller/First-Assignment-Real/Rough Draft.md

 Taking pictures with the sun shining from behind you onto the subject is a good way to make sure the photo turns out well and the victim of your photo is completely blind.
 However, if the lighting is too direct or bright, it can cause the subject to be over-exposed.
 I included some examples of successful lighting.

+[Insert Photo]

 #### 2. Sillhouettes or Backlit Images

 When the subject is backlit, it makes seeing them almost impossible, but it can be used as a creative sillhouette image in the right context.
 This is a more artistic approach to photography, so it will not always be a practical tool for yearbook.
 However, for divider pages between chapters, the title page, or the cover could profit from this approach.
 Any instance that the subject needs to be clearly seen is an example of when backlighting your subject is not a good idea.

+[Insert Photo]

+### B. Rule of Thirds

+When you are attempting to compose a picture, it is helpful to structure the subject of the photo in one of the third portions of the picture.
+This concept, because it is hard to explain, is better represented by the pictures I included below.

+[Insert Photo]

+As you can see in these images, the subject is directly represented on one of the lines.
+This enhances the depth of your photo, allowing the subject to look more three-dimensional than a photo where the subject is in the dead center.